renesas/ra-fsp-examples/example_projects/ek_ra6m3/sci_spi/sci_spi_ek_ra6m3_ep/readme.txt

 1. Project Overview:
      This Example Project demonstrates the basic usage of SCI_SPI driver.
-     The project writes commands to the slave sensor and reads the temperature value using SCI_SPI bus configured as master .
-     The temperature values are continuously printed on JLink RTT Viewer.
+     The project writes commands to the temperature sensor (MAX31723) and reads the temperature value using SCI_SPI bus which is configured as master, The temperature values are continuously printed on JLink RTT Viewer.

 2. Hardware settings for the project: